by

 Conclusion

 Pricier, classy looking, a really deep seat, and a firm supportive padding.
-Also has slipcovers or sofa covers, but I didn’t quite like the polyester from IKEA as it was a little bit rough and uncomfortable.
-I’d still get it as I entertain on occasion, but if you’re a bachelor on the high end of the height scale, go for the Friheten instead.
+Also has slipcovers or sofa covers, but I didn’t quite like the polyester from IKEA – they were a little rough and uncomfortable.

 Aesthetics: 7/10